 Performance Period for Credential Attainment

-NLF: AEL grantees must be aware that, for AEL participants, the performance period for credential attainment is during participation in the program or within one year after exiting.
+NLF: AEL grantees must be aware that, for AEL participants, the performance period for Credential Attainment is during participation in the program or within one year after exiting.

+Credentials Allowed as Workforce Training MSGs but not for the Credential Attainment Measure

+NLF: AEL grantees must be aware that certificates or certifications for short-term interim Postsecondary Credentials, such as the Occupational Safety and Health Administration’s (OSHA) 10-hour course completion card, ServSafe (National Restaurant Association Educational Foundation), or CPR (American Red Cross) are not included in the Credential Attainment measure; however, short-term interim certificates or certifications such as these can be used as interim Workforce Training MSGs (Skills Progression MSG, Type 5).
+For example, an OSHA 10-hour course completion card could be used as a Skills Progression MSG in an Apartment and Building Maintenance program in which a Level I certificate is the credential.
+Similarly, a ServSafe certification could be used as a Skills Progression MSG in a continuing education program for Hospitality and Food Management if the participant earns a CE Credential.

+Disallowed Credentials

+NLF: AEL grantees must be aware that the following certificates and certifications are not considered credentials, because they do not document the measurable technical or industry/occupational skills necessary to find employment or advance within an occupation:

+Certificates awarded by Boards

+Work-readiness certificates

+Certificates of completion that are awarded for attendance or for meeting criteria; for example, a certificate of completion awarded by a noncredit community college for a Microsoft Office preparation course is not a Postsecondary Credential unless the course curriculum meets the criteria of a CE Credential, as defined in this letter.

 Credential Attainment Based on HSE

-NLF: AEL grantees must be aware that to receive credit for an HSE Credential, a participant must:
+NLF: AEL grantees must be aware that to receive credit for an HSE Credential, a participant must be at the secondary level, which is defined as the participant:

 either:

-be at the ninth-grade equivalent level in all domains (ASE low level; ASE high level) at some point during participation; or
+being at the ninth-grade equivalent level in all domains (ASE low level; ASE high level) at some point during participation; or

-indicate the intention to earn an HSE credential by passing at least one section of an HSE exam during participation;
+indicating the intention to earn an HSE Credential by passing at least one section of an HSE exam during participation;

-have exited the program;
+having exited the program;

-lack a high school diploma or an HSE credential; and
+lacking a high school diploma or an HSE Credential; and

-receive an HSE credential during participation or within one year of exiting the program and either:
+receiving an HSE Credential during participation or within one year of exiting the program and either:

-be enrolled in a Postsecondary Education or Training program leading to a Postsecondary Credential at some point during the 365 days after exiting the program; or
+being enrolled in a Postsecondary Education or Training program leading to a Postsecondary Credential at some point during the 365 days after exiting the program; or

-be employed in any of the four calendar quarters after exiting the program.
+being employed in any of the four calendar quarters after exiting the program.

-Credential Achievement Based on Spanish HSE Exam
+Credential Attainment Based on Spanish HSE Exam

 NLF: AEL grantees must be aware that to receive a TxCHSE that is offered in Spanish, the participant must: